chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 ```

 ## Creating Custom Events
-In some cases using the built-in argument types is not sufficient.
-This can happen when a system needs to handle custom data types.
-To integrate a custom data type into the _Scriptable Events_ package, the following scripts are required:
+In some cases using the built-in events and listeners is not sufficient.
+This can happen when your systems need to handle custom data types, and you want to carry a large chunk of information in one burst.
+To integrate a custom data type into the Scriptable Event system, the following scripts are necessary:
 - The custom data type script
 - _Scriptable Event_ asset script
 - _Scriptable Event Listener_ script (optional if subscribing manually)
 - _Scriptable Event Editor_ script (optional)

 To simplify script creation workflow, this package provides a _Script Creator_ tool which can be used to automate this process.

-As an example, lets assume that we need to integrate the data type which looks like the following and exists in a `LightRandomizationEventArgs.cs` script:
+To demonstrate this tool, lets assume that we need to integrate the data type which looks like the following and exists in a script named `LightRandomizationEventArgs.cs`:
 ```cs
 public class LightRandomizationEventArgs
 {